-Originally created to honor Union soldiers killed during the Civil War, national cemeteries have become memorials to all United States veterans.
-About a dozen national cemeteries and numerous soldiers’ lots were established in 1862, more than a year after the war began when Confederate troops fired on Fort Sumter, South Carolina.
+Initially created to honor Union soldiers killed during the Civil War, national cemeteries have become memorials to all United States veterans.
+About a dozen national cemeteries and numerous soldiers’ lots were established in 1862; more than a year after the war began, Confederate troops fired on Fort Sumter, South Carolina.
 By 1870, almost 300,000 Union soldiers and sailors lay buried in 73 national cemeteries.
 These cemeteries were first set aside for the burial of those who died during the conflict, but by 1873, any Union veteran of the Civil War could receive burial in a national cemetery.
-Today, the nation has more than 175 national cemeteries, soldiers’ lots, government lots, and Confederate cemeteries.
-Three federal agencies manage them: the National Cemetery Administration of the Department of Veterans Affairs; the Department of the Army of the Department of Defense; and the National Park Service of the Department of the Interior.
+Today, more than 175 national cemeteries, soldiers’ lots, government lots, and Confederate cemeteries.
+Three federal agencies manage them: the National Cemetery Administration of the Department of Veterans Affairs; the Department of the Army of the Department of Defense; and the National Park Service.

-The burial practices for soldiers and sailors in the United States evolved over time.
-Soldiers killed in the American Revolution and the War or 1812 were usually buried in churchyards or family cemeteries.
-The U.S. Army established many forts to protect the frontier, as people moved westward.
+The burial practices for soldiers and sailors in the United States evolved.
+Soldiers killed in the American Revolution and the War of 1812 were usually buried in churchyards or family cemeteries.
+The U.S. Army established many forts to protect the frontier as people moved westward.

-Post cemeteries, such as the one at Fort Sam Houston, in San Antonio, Texas, were established for soldiers and family members.
+Post cemeteries, such as Fort Sam Houston, in San Antonio, Texas, were established for soldiers and family members.
 At the same time, the growing urban population and concerns about sanitation caused many churches and cities to establish new cemeteries on the undeveloped outskirts of cities.
-The first of these rural cemeteries was Mount Auburn, created in 1831 outside of Boston, Massachusetts, which was laid out like a park, so that families could spend their leisure time with their deceased relatives.
+The first of these rural cemeteries was Mount Auburn, created in 1831 outside of Boston, Massachusetts, which was laid out like a park so that families could spend their leisure time with their deceased relatives.

-Prior to the Civil War, burial of the war dead was the responsibility of the Army’s Office of the Quartermaster General, which also provided food, shelter, and supplies to the soldiers.
-This changed in September 1861, when the United States War Department issued General Orders No. 75, which designated Union commanding officers responsible for burial of the dead from their units.
-This order presented many challenges.
-Fighting often killed a large number of soldiers, including the commanding officer.
-Of the survivors, after a long and arduous battle, few were capable of moving bodies and digging graves due to fatigue, hunger, and injury.
-In addition, materials and information for grave markers were often non-existent.
-Given that many battles occurred on farm fields, soldiers often received hasty burials in shallow graves where they fell.
+Many battles occurred on farm fields, so soldiers often received hasty burials in shallow graves where they fell.
 Commanding officers were also required to keep records of deceased soldiers and burial site locations.
 This proved difficult because few soldiers had any form of identification on them.
 Some soldiers pinned a piece of paper to their clothing with their name and address.
-Dog tags did not become standard issue until the 20th century.
-While some wealthy families paid to have their sons’ bodies sent home by train, the long distances and high costs made this impossible for the majority of families.
+Dog tags did not become a standard-issue until the 20th century.
+While some wealthy families paid to have their sons’ bodies sent home by train, the long distances and high costs made this impossible for most families.
 Stories of family members and friends searching for the body of a deceased soldier were common to the history of the Civil War.

-In 1861, the Board of Governors of the Soldiers’ Home in Washington, D.C. permitted the Army to bury soldiers who died in and around the capital city in a section of its cemetery, but, this land quickly filled up.
-Faced with the growing number of Union dead, the U.S. Congress passed legislation in July 1862, which among other actions, including pay, contracts, and rations, authorized the President to purchase land for the establishment of cemeteries for the burial of those fighting on behalf of the United States.
+In 1861, the Board of Governors of the Soldiers’ Home in Washington, D.C., permitted the Army to bury soldiers who died in and around the capital city in a section of its cemetery.
+However, this land quickly filled up.
+Faced with the growing number of Union dead, the U.S. Congress passed legislation in July 1862, which among other actions, including pay, contracts, and rations, authorized the President to purchase land to establish cemeteries for the burial of those fighting on behalf of the United States.
 This, of course, did not include those fighting for the Confederate States of America.
 The first cemeteries were established near key locations and battlefields, including Mill Springs National Cemetery in Nancy, Kentucky; hospitals, including Keokuk, Iowa; and other troop concentration points such as Alexandria, Virginia.
-By the end of the Civil War in spring of 1865, there were approximately 30 national cemeteries and seven soldier’s’ lots in private cemeteries.
+By the end of the Civil War in the spring of 1865, there were approximately 30 national cemeteries and seven soldiers’ lots in private cemeteries.
 Despite this, many soldiers were still lying in farm fields due to hastily conducted wartime burials, often having their remains exposed over time.